BehindTheMusicTree/the-music-tree-api/DEVELOPMENT.md

 }
 ```

-See `bodzify_api.serializer.AppSerializer` and `bodzify_api.serializer.field.AppField` for detailed implementation documentation.
+See `bodzify_api.serializer.AppInputSerializer` and `bodzify_api.serializer.field.AppField` for detailed implementation documentation.

 ### Views and ViewSets